vuhung16au/Neural-Network-Visualisation/Prompt.md

 refactor the JS code by seperating the JS code from the HTML code
 - Move all the JS code to the JS files
 - Remove all the JS code from the HTML files (but include the JS files in the HTML files)

+# Upgrade jQuery

+Upgrade jQuery to the latest version (3.7.1) in all the pages